 Some hosts allow students to prepare their own food in the kitchen, but you should always check with them first.

-If you have specific dietary requirements e.g. vegetarian, halal, gluten free, please inform us at the time of booking, in your application form.
+If you have specific dietary requirements e.g. halal, vegetarian, vegan, gluten-free, dairy-free, lactose intolerance, nut allergy, shellfish allergy please inform us at the time of booking, in your application form.
 There will be an additional charge of £15 for specific dietary requirements.

 For under 18s, parents must agree to their children staying in homestay accommodation.
 Students under the age of 18 must have full board.